css-raku/CSS-Properties-raku/README.md

 - the `inherit` keyword can be used in the child property to ensure inheritance.

+- `initial` will reset the child property to the default value

 - the `!important` modifier can be used in parent properties to force the parent value to override the child.
 The property becomes 'important' in the child and will be passed on to any CSS::Declarations objects that inherit from it.

 ```